IvoCostaCunha/nvim/nvim/doc/config-doc.md

 }
 ```

-"lsp_servers" is an array of the different servers that mason will install at launch each time.
+`lsp_servers` is an array of the different servers that mason will install at launch if not installed already.
 Each server has 2 mandatory properties.
 ```lua
 local lsp_servers = {